Duxter7/GA-English-Notes/IT English 12 (B1).md

 <u>Helping users when they ask questions</u> **is my job**
 <u>Smoking</u> **is bad**

-Fixing computers that people break every si
+<u>Fixing computers that people break every single day of my life in this new country that I moved to 3 years because of low salary in my hometown</u> **is interesting**